 Government and political theory

-Brunei is a constitutional monarchy governed and headed under Sultan Hassanal Bolkiah under the Constitution.
-The sultan has total authority and the nation has a rather stable political environment.
+Brunei is a constitutional monarchy governed and headed by Sultan Hassanal Bolkiah under the Constitution.
+The sultan has total authority, and the nation has a rather stable political environment.
 But calls for political reform and more people's representation in government have emerged lately.
-Haji Hassanal Bolkiah Mu'izzaddin Waddaulah is Brunei's present president, the 29th Sultan.
-Among the longest-reigning monarchs in the world, he has been governing since 1967.
+Currently ruling Brunei, 29th Sultan is Haji Hassanal Bolkiah Waddaulah.
+Rising in 1967, he is among the longest-reigning leaders on Earth.

 Foreign affairs

-Brunei maintains friendly relations to several countries, particularly those in Southeast Asia.
-Among other international organizations, it is also a member of the United Nations and the Association of Southeast Asian Nations (ASEAN).
+Brunei keeps amiable ties to several nations, especially those in Southeast Asia.
+Among other foreign agencies, it also belongs to the United Nations and the Association of Southeast Asian Nations (ASEAN).

 Military